Female Coffee Processors in Ghana: There’s a whole lot of Coffee at Farida’s!

 processes mainly coffee, with add-on yields like soya beans, rice and wheat which she processes into tom brown, a popular African multigrain cereal powder.
 Hajia Farida is a beneficiary of RDF’s line of credit made available to the agriculture and renewable energy sectors.
 At about the age of 25, Hajia was groomed into this business by an older woman and 19 years on, she has never looked back.

-Come smell some fresh roasted coffee beans
+Come smell some freshly roasted coffee beans

 Speaking on the production process, Hajia said,